Empty Homes Premium for unoccupied dwellings

 Have your say

-We are seeking your views on the introduction of Empty Homes Premium for unoccupied dwellings from April 2020.
+We are seeking your views on the Empty Homes Premium for unoccupied dwellings from April 2021.
 This is a sum that would be payable in addition to the council tax liability should the property be unoccupied.

-From April 2020, we are proposing to increase council tax by adding a 50 percent premium for any property left unoccupied and unfurnished for between 2 and 5 years, increasing to a 100 percent premium for any property unfurnished and unoccupied for more than 5 years.
+From April 2021, we are proposing to increase council tax by adding a 100 per cent premium for any property left unoccupied and unfurnished for between 2 and 5 years, increasing to a 200 per cent after 5 years and 300 per cent after 10 years.

 Your answers will be anonymous and the responses will be reported to councillors as part of the decision making process.